 In the summer of 2010 major renovation work began on the main school hall and stage area.
 We wanted to keep some of the stained glass windows as these were part of the history of the school and the Church.
 These were sent away to be encased in PVC.
 This meant that the school had to operate without a school hall for around 16 weeks.
 Assemblies and even the Christmas play was held in St John's Church.
 Everyone was delighted with the finished product.

 At the same time of this major work additional work was carried out in the classrooms with all the wiring being upgraded a brand new server installed and the interactive whiteboards were replaced with Interactive TV's.

 On Friday 24th October 2014, workmen arrived to redecorate the art store room in school.
 It was only when the room was emptied that the back of the art room door could be seen clearly.

-It became apparent that in the past, we have had quite a few VANDALS in our school when they were pupils, especially from the 1960's!
-We were quite shocked to see so many familiar names inscribed on the back of the door, including one of a certain GILL STOCKTON.
-This person went on to marry a Mr. Byrom and is currently teaching at this establishment.
-We hope that these children who recognise their names on the back of the door are ashamed of themselves and have gone on to greater things than vandalism!
+It became apparent that in the past, we have had quite a few pupil VANDALS in our school, especially during the 1960s!
+We were quite shocked to see so many familiar family names inscribed on the back of the door, including one of a certain young lady...
+GILL STOCKTON.
+This person went on to marry a Mr. Mark Byrom and was teaching at St Johns when the door graffiti was discovered.
+We hope that the other children who recognise their names on the back of the door are ashamed of themselves and have gone on to greater things than vandalism!

-Some of the photos aren't too clear due to the age of the writing and the fact that the teacher photographing them was too busy laughing at the door which we would like to keep unpainted for posterity!
+Some of the photos aren't too clear due to the age of the writing.... and maybe becasue the teacher photographing them was too busy laughing at the door which we would like to keep unpainted for posterity!